ava-labs/avalanche-docs/docs/reference/avalanchego/x-chain/api.md

 ---
+tags: [X-Chain, AvalancheGo APIs]
-description: The X-Chain is an instance of the Avalanche Virtual Machine (AVM)
+description: This page is an overview of the Exchange Chain (X-Chain) API associated with AvalancheGo.
-sidebar_position: 5
+sidebar_label: API
+pagination_label: X-Chain API
 ---

-# Exchange Chain (X-Chain) API
+# X-Chain API

 The [X-Chain](../../../learn/avalanche/avalanche-platform.md#exchange-chain-x-chain),
 Avalanche’s native platform for creating and trading assets, is an instance of the Avalanche Virtual